dimazhornyk/k8s-gitops-operator/README.md

 GCP is used as a cloud provider, but it's mostly for a reference and can be easily replaced with any other cloud provider.

 For this to work, the repositories managed by this operator need to have a webhook configured to send events to the operator's endpoint.
-Their rood directory should contain an `ops.yaml` file with the following structure:
+Their root directory should contain an `ops.yaml` file with the following structure:

 ```yaml
 name: test-service